tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 * Next, open a terminal and execute the following commands.
 If you are using Windows, you will need to open the `git-bash` GUI via `C:\Program Files\Git\bin\bash.exe` directly to enable something called `tty` mode that makes the terminal more compatible with Unix systems.
 Once installed, you may move back to using the usual `git-bash` terminal.

+> **Warning**: When cloning the project be conscious of what folder you are cloning the files into.
+It would probably be best to clone it into your `Blockchain-Tools` folder.

  ```shell
  git clone https://github.com/dan-da/hd-wallet-derive
  cd hd-wallet-derive